ruthlee/DS_in_C/sep_17.md

 - no global variable/ static variable stuff.
 Don't use it!
 - Scoping will be tested and it will cause bugs

+### Makefiles
+- The order doesn't really matter but the executable + dependencies should come first.